mindersec/minder/docs/docs/tutorials/register_repo_create_profile.md

 * The `minder` CLI application
 * A Stacklok account
+* For enrolling an organization, a GitHub account that is either an Owner in the organization or an Admin on the repositories

 ## Enroll a provider
 The first step is to tell Minder where to find your repositories.